 The first year was great: I liked my coworkers, pharmacy leadership was wonderful in creating a culture of camaraderie, and I was able to get involved with my alma mater to precept pharmacy students and intermittently give lectures on pharmacokinetics.
 I still had quite a bit of free time and, with my wife still in pharmacy school, I picked up a side job as a consultant pharmacist for nursing homes to support her and try to pay off my student loans faster.

-The next year showed me how little control I had in my work life and, due to my type A personality, this was very unsettling.
+The next year was very unsettling.
 The pharmacy director retired and his replacement and I did not see eye-to-eye.
 This taught me about the fragility and importance of work culture and environment, and how even a “dream” job can become a nightmare.

 And what about the consultant pharmacist job?
-Honestly, it was saddening.
 These elderly patients had multiple providers (PCP plus specialists) that seemed to never communicate.
 Most of my time was spent cleaning up duplicate (classes of) medications.
 It seemed like a never ending spiral of “take this med for that complaint” and “take this med to treat the side effect of the other med.”
-I’ve always been a “children are the future” type of person and I got burned out doing this job even though it was only part-time (one day a week for only 4-6 hours).

 No matter the pharmacist job, I felt like my independence and creativity were being stifled.
-So many things were reactive instead of proactive in the grand scheme of patient care.
+So many things could be more proactive in the grand scheme of patient care.
 Back then I knew I wasn’t savvy enough in business and finance to be my own boss, but I could change my role on the healthcare team [without having to legislate my way there].